n1klaus/ThinClient/README.md

 # ThinClient

-### This application waas implemented to realize a thin-client computing service specifically targeted to mobile devices.
+### This application was implemented to realize a thin-client computing service specifically targeted to mobile devices.
 Such a service realizes the following functions:
 * allows the user to select a specific application from a list of supported ones;
 * prioritizes a specific application according to the current location of the mobile device;